qzyu999/data-and-web-technologies-for-data-analysis-ucd-fall-18/README.md

 - hw(#): Homework assignments for #'s 1-3

 - final_project: Project files the final project related to San Francisco Fire Department phone calls.
+  - The final project can be viewed in 'final_project.html.'